 1. Do this yourself.
 It not only keeps your dog’s hair in check but it can also be a great bonding experience between you and your pet.
 From pet grooming gloves to specialist pet combs, there are a lot of grooming products and advice available in shops and online.
-We can obviously vouch for our soothing Oatmeal Advance Shampoo with Lavender!
+We can obviously vouch for our soothing Soothe & Calm Shampoo!
 It’s hypoallergenic and can help hydrate and nourish skin (shedding hair can cause a bit of irritation, so this can come in very handy!)

 2. Or ensure your dog visits a professional groomer regularly.
 This can be a great way to handle your dog’s hair, especially if they have a slightly more complicated coat or aren’t the biggest fans of being groomed at home.
 Always do your research when searching for a dog groomer.
 Speak to others who have used the services if you can – you want to ensure your dog and their coat is in the best possible hands!

 Whichever option you choose, a regular grooming routine at home or with a professional groomer will help maintain your dog’s coat all year round and help rid them of those loose hairs!
 How often you do this will depend on your breed of dog.

 If you allow your dog on your furniture, you’ll know it can be so frustrating to find your favourite spot covered in dog hair.
 Other than denying your dog a sofa snuggle, try covering your furniture with a throw to protect your sofa instead.
 You can then easily whip it away to prevent you or any of your guests getting covered from top to toe when they sit there!